 Start and end dates

-Leave can’t start before the birth.
+Leave cannot start before the birth.
 It must end within 56 days of the birth.

 You must give your employer 28 days’ notice if you want to change your start date.

-You don’t have to give a precise date when you want to take leave (for example 1 February).
+You do not have to give a precise date when you want to take leave (for example 1 February).
 Instead you can give a general time, such as the day of the birth or 1 week after the birth.